brow1633/network_bridge/README.md

 #### UDP
 ```
-ros2 launch ros2_tether udp.launch.py
+ros2 launch network_bridge udp.launch.py

 ros2 topic pub /udp1/MyDefaultTopic std_msgs/msg/String "data: 'Hello World'"

 ros2 topic echo /udp2/MyDefaultTopic
 ```
 ### Configuration
-Tether has a simple configuration file format that facilitates easy integration.
+This package has a simple configuration file format that facilitates easy integration.
 Simply setup the network interface parameters and list your desired topics to get started.
 If you are using this over cellular data, it is recommended to setup a VPN to facilitate connection.

 See `config/Udp1.yaml` for a description of all parameters, as well as the TCP example configuration files.
 #### Minimal Example